Saving and committing changes in a project¶

 When you’re ready to update the server with your changes, you commit your changes to the project.
 This also allows others to access your changes, if the project is shared.
 See collaborating on projects for important things to consider when working with others on shared projects.

 If the size of your stored git files totals more than 1GB, your system may become bogged down and inoperative.
-As such, we recommend keeping file sizes under 50MB.
+As such, Anaconda recommends keeping file sizes under 50MB.
 If a file of greater size is required for your work, please contact your administrator.

-Binary files are difficult for version control systems to manage, so we recommend using storage solutions designed for that type of data, and connecting to those data sources from within your Anaconda Enterprise sessions.
+Binary files are difficult for version control systems to manage, so Anaconda recommends using storage solutions designed for that type of data, and connecting to those data sources from within your Anaconda Enterprise sessions.

 To commit your changes: